|Game 19:||Notre Dame vs Miami|

 Overall Peoples’ 13.8 ppg ranks 20th in the nation among true freshmen, while her 7.6 rpg ranks 15th.
 In addition, Peoples is knocking down 51.3 percent from two, which ranks 9th among true freshmen.

 Three Notre Dame starters all rank within the top-10 in the ACC in minutes played:

 3rd – Destinee Walker – 35.8

 Furthermore, Sniezek has been a true ironwoman, recording back-to-back games (vs. Minnesota and UConn) in which she played all 40 minutes.

 The on-the-court chemistry between guards Katlyn Gilbert and Anaya Peoples has been immediate and there’s no wonder way.
 Gilbert, from the Indianapolis area, and Peoples from Danville, Illinois, have played together every summer since they were seven and six years old, respectively.
 The duo first played on FBC together and later finished playing with Midwest Elite in Chicago.

 Fast forward to now.
 Over the last five games, the duo are leading the Irish in both scoring and rebounding.
 The two are combining for 30.0 ppg and 16.2 rpg.
 Both are shooting over 50 percent from the field in that span as well.

 If charges taken was an official NCAA kept stat, Marta Sniezek could very well be atop the list in the nation.

-All-in-all, Sniezek has taken a charge in seven straight games.
-Most recently, Sniezek took two at Pitt on Jan.
-2.
+All-in-all, Sniezek has taken a charge in five straight games.

-In seven games this season, Notre Dame has forced at least 20 turnovers:
+In five games this season, Notre Dame has forced at least 20 turnovers: